AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 Symbol `>>>` means that the python is ready for the next command.
 If you enter incomplete commands, python will show SyntaxError or a Nameerror.

 Alright then, now we have Jupyter Notebook as Integrated Development Environment (IDE) and Python Shell in interactive mode.

-# Is is same or is it different?
+**Is it same or is it different?** - Same.

-Not that brings us to the next questions.
-# Do we need jupyter notebook for python programming?
+**Do we need jupyter notebook for python programming?** - No, it is not needed.

+Now that brings us to the next question.

+**Which one should I use?**

 ## IDE for Python vs Interactive/Scripting Mode

 Functionality is all the same.

 - But the advantage of Jupyter Notebook or any IDE for that matter is that, it integrates the work of a text editor and an interpreter for the language.
-- Also since it has a Graphical User Interface (GUI), it helps user to navigate the language easier comparing the Python shell.
+- Also since it has a Graphical User Interface (GUI), it helps user to navigate through files and folders easier comparing the Python shell.
 - Further, More importantly, there are other functions and advantages like creating reports, exporting as markdown or pdf file, which we will discuss later during the course of the workshop.

 For this workshop we will be working with Jupyter Notebook.

-:+1: Do it with students and make sure everyone is with you - put up red sticky notes if having problems, green when done with the task.
+:+1:

 **Now lets get started**